narendranag/sales-crm-data-struct-scratch/README.md

 # sales-crm-data-struct-scratch
 Trying to figure out what the data structure should look like for a CRM that meets our specific needs.
-Completely experimental
+Completely experimental and a precursor to setting up Twenty.com

 Let’s break down the entities and relationships — this will serve as a reference for building out the data model in an ORM engine.